-What are the causes of water pollution?
+What is water pollution?

-Types of water pollution
+Sources of water pollution

 According to the sources, water pollution can be classified into the following types given in the picture,

 Water bodies can be polluted by different types of sources such as industrial wastes, organic sewage wastes, chemical fertilizers (plant nutrients), disease producing microorganisms, toxic chemicals, sediments, heat, petroleum oil, etc. The causes and effects of water pollution on human beings or environment are discussed in this learning chemistry article.

 The wastes discharged by the industries are called industrial wastes.
 Industrial wastes contain the compounds of metals (Hg, Cd, Pb, etc), organic compounds (alcohol, aldehydes, ketones, etc).
 Industrial wastes and sewage mainly contain organic compounds.
 These are used as food by bacteria which rapidly increases the population of bacteria in water.
 These bacteria oxidize nitrogen and phosphorus present in organic compounds.